Benz27/jr-laravel-exam/README.md

-At web.php is where the comments guide starts
+At web.php is where the comments guide starts.
 JR Developer Exam(Laravel) of Benz Josua Enriquez